 5. Plan company activities or outings – All work and no play won’t benefit employees or the company, so plan to have a little fun with your workers during the summer.
 Organize a team building event outdoors or at an offsite location, such as a room escape.
 Host a summer-themed event at the office such as a Hawaiian happy hour, ice cream social, or BBQ.
 Or consider getting your company involved in a community service event.
 Incorporating events into your workday will give employees something to look forward to, create a positive work environment, boost employee happiness, and encourage stronger engagement.

 6. Offer incentives and rewards for exceeding goals – Even though the office vibe may be more relaxed during the summer months, work still needs to get done.
 Keep employees on task by offering incentives such as gift cards, tickets to sporting events or theme parks, or the chance to accrue additional PTO time.
 This will keep employees driven and focused on their assignments, as well as promote friendly competition.
-It will also show your employees how much you appreciate their hard, making them feel more connected to the company.
+It will also show your employees how much you appreciate their hard work, making them feel more connected to the company.

 The key to keeping your employees engaged in the summer is to embrace the season rather than fight it.
 Treat the slower pace of the summer months as an opportunity to recognize and reconnect with your employees, change up the normal office routine, and boost morale.
 Most of all, encourage your staff to take time off from work to relax and refresh.
 Studies indicate that having employees take regular and long vacations doesn’t just increase their performance and productivity but also improves work morale and employee retention.